 Our team of experts is led by Dr. Mandel, a double Board-Certified leader in the fields of otolaryngology and rhinology.
 He’s recognized the world over for his innovative developments in the treatment of all sorts of sinus, allergy, snoring, and sleep issues.

 Perhaps more importantly, Dr. Mandel has helped thousands of patients breathe easier.
 He’s built a reputation for the highest level of patient-focused care.
 Part of this is the individualized treatment plans that each of our patients receive.
 No two patients’ symptoms and complaints are the same, therefore each treatment plan is customized to fit the needs of the patient.

 We have two state-of-the-art facilities in South Florida.
-Located conveniently in Plantation and Fort Lauderdale, South Florida Sinus and Allergy Center is bringing world-class care into your backyard.
+Located conveniently in Plantation and Fort Lauderdale, Florida Sinus & Snoring Specialists is bringing world-class care into your backyard.
 Our surgical suites are Level III state-certified.